syin1/liri-node-app/README.md

 - Plot of the movie.
 - Actors in the movie.

-If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+If the user doesn't type a movie in, the app will output data for the movie 'Mr. Nobody.'

 ```
 node liri.js do-what-it-says